Sturt Highway: History

 The route now known as Sturt Highway originated from stock routes cut across southern New South Wales through the 19th century: overlanders would travel from Sydney's Main South Road (now Hume Highway) to Albury, and follow along the southern bank of the Murray River to Adelaide.
-Edward John Eyre, the English explorer, travelled from Limestone Plains (now Canberra) to Adelaide via this route in 1837, as did Charles Sturt in 1838, before Eyre on his second run to South Australia headed west following the northern bank of the Murrumbidgee River instead, crossing it at its junction with the Murray close to Boundary Bend, and proceeded to Adelaide from there.
-The road pioneered by Eyre in 1839 left the Hume Highway at Gundagai and followed the northern bank of the Murrumbidgee through the sites of Wagga Wagga, Narrandera, Hay and Balranald, and the north bank of the Murray River through the sites of Euston and Wentworth, passing north of Lake Victoria to the border with South Australia and onwards to Renmark; by 1852 a mail service by horseback operated from Wagga Wagga as far west as Balranald.
+Edward John Eyre, the English explorer, travelled from Limestone Plains (now Canberra) to Adelaide via this route in 1837, as did Charles Sturt in 1838.
+Eyre on his second run to South Australia headed west, following the northern bank of the Murrumbidgee River instead, crossing it at its junction with the Murray close to Boundary Bend, and travelled to Adelaide from there.
+The road pioneered by Eyre in 1839 left Hume Highway at Gundagai and followed the northern bank of the Murrumbidgee through the sites of Wagga Wagga, Narrandera, Hay and Balranald, and the north bank of the Murray River through the sites of Euston and Wentworth, passing north of Lake Victoria to the border with South Australia and onwards to Renmark.
+By 1852 a mail service by horseback operated from Wagga Wagga as far west as Balranald.

-The route used by coaches between Wagga Wagga and the South Australian border as late as 1914 ran along the northern bank of the Murrumbidgee to Darlington Point - a bridge was built across the river in 1905, replacing a punt service operating from 1886 - and then along the river's southern bank to Hay, crossing the river again (a bridge in Hay had opened in 1874 by Sir Henry Parkes, replacing a ferry service operating since the 1850s).
-The route then travelled the northern side of the Murrumbidgee again through Maude and Balranald and onwards to Adelaide; by 1919 the route from Hay had been altered to travel the river's southern bank to Maude, before departing the water course for a more-direct route to Balranald (crossing the river there by a bridge opened in 1876)..
+The route used by coaches between Wagga Wagga and the South Australian border as late as 1914 ran along the northern bank of the Murrumbidgee to Darlington Point – a bridge was built across the river in 1905, replacing a punt service operating from 1886 – and then continued along the river's southern bank to Hay, crossing the river again (a bridge in Hay was opened in 1874 by Sir Henry Parkes, replacing a ferry service operating since the 1850s).
+The route then travelled the northern side of the Murrumbidgee through Maude and Balranald and onwards to Adelaide.
+By 1919 the route from Hay had been altered to travel the river's southern bank to Maude, before departing the water course for a more-direct route to Balranald, crossing the river there by a bridge opened in 1876.
 By 1928, the route had shifted south of the Murrumbidgee River between Tarcutta and Narrandera.